selwynpolit/d9book/book/debugging.md

 ```
 Use Control [\] to exit and then type quit to return to exit telnet.

-On a mac, use `sudo lsof -i :9003 -sTCP:LISTEN` to find out what is listening on that port and stop it, or change the xdebug port and configure both DDEV and PhpStorm to use the new one .
+On a Mac, use `sudo lsof -i :9003 -sTCP:LISTEN` to find out what is listening on that port and stop it, or change the xdebug port and configure both DDEV and PhpStorm to use the new one.

 More about changing ports at <https://ddev.readthedocs.io/en/stable/users/debugging-profiling/step-debugging/#using-xdebug-on-a-port-other-than-the-default-9003>

-Note.
-In the past, php-fpm was likely to be one of the apps using port 9000.
+Note, in the past, php-fpm was likely to be one of the apps using port 9000.

 #### Is Xdebug enabled?

 • To check to make sure that Xdebug is enabled, you can use `php -i | grep xdebug` inside the container.
 You can also use other techniques to view the output of phpinfo(), including Drupal\'s `admin/reports/status/php`.
-Below you can see the expected output when Xdebug is enabled assuming you have Xdebug v3.2.0 or later.
+Below you can see the expected output when Xdebug is enabled, assuming you have Xdebug v3.2.0 or later.

 ```